henryphilbrook02/TF2_Backpack_Finder/README.md

 BP.tf API ID Key: This is for backpack.tf which is a database / website that has prices for each item in the game.
 If the website is still active you will be able to get the key here: https://backpack.tf/developer

+Starting Steam Profile ID: This is a ID that steam assigns your account with This ID does not have to be yours but here is how to find it: https://support.nexon.net/hc/en-us/articles/360001118286-How-do-I-find-my-Steam-ID-